 Letter 37: Joannes [a mutual friend of ours who, after an illness that left him unfit for military service, entered a...

-Joannes, note [A mutual acquaintance of Synesius and Anysius who, after an illness that made him unsuited for military service, entered a monastery.] whom I love especially because of his affection for you, has been in the grip of a grievous malady.
-But he is suffering less from his illness than from the disappointment of being separated from your sacred self.
-He is still in the same state, and in addition to this there is a third thing which is making his illness worse.
-He is longing to do something that may become a soldier, and he frets against his forced inaction.
+Joannes [a mutual friend of ours who, after an illness that left him unfit for military service, entered a monastery] has been in the grip of a serious illness.
+But he suffers less from the disease itself than from the heartbreak of being separated from you.
+He is still in the same condition, and on top of everything, a third thing is making him worse: he longs to do something worthy of a soldier, and he chafes against his enforced inaction.

 Related Letters